-A NetworkConfig is created populating only its Spec section with networks used in the cluster as well as parameters for the VPN tunnel configuration.
-Instead, the Status section of a NetworkConfig is updated by the remote cluster the resource has been created for (each NetworkConfig specifies in the Spec section its recipient).
-The Status section is used to signal to the cluster that have created the resource if its networks have been remapped by the remote cluster.
+A NetworkConfig is created populating only its Spec section with networks used in the local cluster as well as parameters for the VPN tunnel configuration.
+Instead, the Status section of a NetworkConfig is updated by the remote cluster which receives it, and for which such a resource has been created (each NetworkConfig specifies in the Spec section its recipient).
+The Status section is used to signal to the cluster that has created the resource if its networks have been remapped by the remote cluster.

 Traffic between clusters passes through a VPN tunnel configured by exchanging NetworkConfigs.

-NCFG(1->2), which contains the ClusterID of the remote cluster that we want to peer with.
-Same step done in Cluster2.
+NCFG(1->2), which contains, under the Spec section, the ClusterID of the remote cluster it wants to peer with.
+The same is done in Cluster2.

 CRDReplicatorrunning in Cluster1 (which knows how to interact with the API server of Cluster2) replicates

 NCFG(1->2)in the remote cluster.
-The same step is done in Cluster2.
+The same is done in Cluster2.

-NCFG(1->2)(living in Cluster 2) is processed and its status updated with the NAT information (if any).
+NCFG(1->2)(now living in Cluster 2) is processed and its status is updated with the NAT information (if any).
 The same is done with